How to plan an unforgettable surprise trip

 For travelers in my parents’ age group, travel insurance is higher given the likelihood of having certain medical conditions.
 Saying that, my parents take out an annual plan, and while it’s not cheap, it gives them peace of mind.

-How to reveal a surprise vacation
+How to reveal a birthday surprise trip

 Now that you’ve arranged the flights, hotel and itinerary, what comes next is the best part: the reveal.
 I won’t advise you on how to reveal the surprise vacation to your loved one, that’s down to you!